MidhanRaj/TheBeastAtTheBack_BlockDAG/README.md

-# 🐺 The Beast at the Back – BlockDAG Hackathon
+# 🐺 The Beast at the Back – BlockDAG

 An endless horror runner where you’re being chased by **The Beast** through a dark, cartoony nightmare.
 Jump, dodge, survive, and **prove your skill on-chain!**